sauravhathi/github-folder-tree/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any issues while using or contributing to GitHub Folder Tree, please open an issue on the [github-folder-tree](https://github.com/[your-username]/[project-name]/issues).
+If you encounter any issues while using or contributing to GitHub Folder Tree, please open an issue on the [github-folder-tree issues](https://github.com/sauravhathi/github-folder-tree/issues/new/choose).
 Provide detailed information about the problem, including steps to reproduce it, error messages (if applicable), and any other relevant information.

 ## Pull Requests